 The American Society for Acoustic Ecology (ASAE) is a membership organization dedicated to promoting a holistic understanding of sound, listening, and environment through research and creative exploration.

-The ASAE promotes a holistic understanding of sound, listening, and environment.
 Our members participate in an interdisciplinary community that supports and encourages their artistic, scholarly, and scientific endeavors.
 Through its activities, the ASAE provides a ground for communication and collaboration among diverse fields and individuals, establishing connections among its membership, with the public, and with related organizations.

 There is also a public mailing list for the ASAE on Google Groups.